-After soaring gradually around the $zero.50 mark over the last six months, statistics indicates average costs hit their highest degree in nearly a year in early April, according to statistics from Bitinfocharts.
-Since then, averages expenses have swelled to around $1 to $2, a pass that coincided with bitcoin’s rate “break out” earlier this month.
+After soaring gradually around the $zero.50 mark over the last six months, statistics indicate average costs hit their highest degree in nearly a year in early April, according to statistics from Bitinfocharts.
+Since then, average expenses have swelled to around $1 to $2, a price that coincided with bitcoin’s rate “breakout” earlier this month.

-Bitcoin expenses are required because there are confined rooms in each block introduced to the bitcoin blockchain – a characteristic most blockchains face to satisfy their goal of giving users manage over their money.
+Bitcoin expenses are required because there are confined rooms in each block introduced to the Bitcoin blockchain, a characteristic most blockchains face to satisfy their goal of giving users control over their money.

-When the blockchain receives greater popularity, a user needs to compete with all the different humans trying to get their transaction thru.
-As such, a user wishes to spend a bit extra money at the charge to incentivize the miners securing the community to push thru a transaction quicker by way of prioritizing theirs over others.
+When the blockchain receives greater popularity, a user needs to compete with all the different humans trying to get their transaction through.
+As such, a user wishes to spend a bit extra money at the cost to incentivize the miners securing the community to push through a transaction quicker by way of prioritizing their transactions over others.

 What is probably contributing this time around?
 As bitcoin blocks fill up with transactions, costs grow.
 And indeed, the number of transactions waiting inside the mempool noticed a sharp spike in advance this month.

-As such, resources painted growing expenses an inevitability, particularly if interest in bitcoin maintains to increase.
+As such, resources painted growing expenses as an inevitability, particularly if interest in bitcoin continues to increase.

 Seoul bitcoin meetup founder Ruben Somsen, who’s been outspoken approximately costs, told CoinDesk: